scottslowe/weblog/content/post/2017-05-26-technology-short-take-83.md

 url: /2017/05/26/technology-short-take-83/
 ---

 Welcome to Technology Short Take #83!
 This is a slightly shorter TST than usual, which might be a nice break from the typical information overload.
-In any case, enjoy!
+In any case, enjoy!<!--more-->

 ## Networking